 It appears that grapes is a commonly recommended “cough remedy”:

 “Grapes are one of the most effective home remedies for the treatment of a cough.
 Grapes tone up the lungs and act as an expectorant, relieving a simple cold and cough in a couple of days.
 A cup of grape juice mixed with a teaspoon of honey is advised for cough relief.”

 Perhaps I didn’t dig deep enough but I didn’t find anything that suggested that grapes aggravated coughing.

 I think the underlying message here lies in the type of sugar.
 Most of the recommendations refer to the avoidance of refined and processed foods with sugar and other sweetened foods.
-The confusion that arises here is whether you should also be avoiding fruits that are too “sweet”, in which case, some varieties of grapes would fall into that category.
+The confusion that arises here is whether you should also be avoiding fruits that are too “sweet”.
+That being the case, some varieties of grapes would fall into this category.

 Then again, I have also seen sites that suggest cough remedies involving the use of sugar.
 So should you avoid sugar when you have a cough?
 The jury’s still out on this one…